 I really want to do an apprenticeship because it’s experience which you need for a job and they are more likely to take you on after...I don’t want to be on benefits the rest of my life...I just want to get rid of that and be independent really...
 (Hailey, 4/5/2012)

-To some extent, social services, the various voluntary and charitable organisations we came across during the fieldwork and the Jobcentre and can all be seen as providing bridging services – although it was clear that most participants regarded the Jobcentre as essentially a coercive agency of the state.
+To some extent, social services, the various voluntary and charitable organisations we came across during the fieldwork and the Jobcentre can all be seen as providing bridging services—although it was clear that most participants regarded the Jobcentre as essentially a coercive agency of the state.
 Reduction, suspension or disqualification from receipt of benefits was, for example, normally associated with failure to attend interviews or comply with Jobcentre rules and regulations, although not all participants regarded the Jobcentre negatively.
-One young man, Jackson, found work as welder through using its services - although it is worth noting that this appeared to owe as much to personal connections as official procedures, and is arguably more illustrative of the social and cultural processes through which many school-leavers obtained work in previous decades.
+One young man, Jackson, found work as a welder through using its services— although it is worth noting that this appeared to owe as much to personal connections as official procedures, and is arguably more illustrative of the social and cultural processes through which many school-leavers obtained work in previous decades.

 I had a good personal adviser at the Jobcentre.
 She was the best one because she had loads of contacts and her husband works at a firm...She’s my mum’s friend and that’s why I asked for her...it’s good pay.
 And I get bonuses for doing a good job.
 (Jackson, 23/11/2012)